bsarkar321/jaxrwkv/README.md

 - Unified interface across all models.
 - Directly loading torch models from huggingface and running them in jax.

+For nearly all purposes, I'd recommend using the AssociativeScanRWKV implementations.
+The BaseRWKV is a naive for-loop, which will be slow to compile for long sequences, while the ScanRWKV turns the for-loop into a scan (but is still very slow to compile for training, especially for v7).
+Use the CudaRWKV implementation at your own risk; these are based on the official cuda kernels from RWKV-LM, but are still highly experimental and do not have all the convenience features at training time.

 ## Install Instructions

 Use pip install to install this package.
 Additionally, add the optional requirements of: